-Confusing web design with web development is an all too common mistake that people make if they are not familiar with the industry; but a designer and developer have very different roles.
+Confusing with the difference between web design and web development is an all too common mistake that people make if they are not familiar with the industry but, a designer and developer have very different roles.

 Web Design is the most common term used.
 A “web designer” refers to a very broad set of skills, one of which is visual design.

 The “design” part deals with the customer-facing or “front end” part of the website.

 A web designer focuses on how a site looks and how the customers interact with it.
 Good web designers use the principles of design to create a great looking site.
 It involves every aspect of how the site appears and functions, taking into account the principles of good visual design as well as a deep understanding of user experience and the client’s needs.
 A good web designer makes a site look great and work well for the site user.
 Sometimes a web designer will write mark-up code for the website such as in HTML, CSS, and XML.

 Web development refers to writing the actual programming or logic code and scripts that take a web design into a functional working website.
 It’s the “how” behind the “what” of a design.

 Developers focus on how a site works, what actions can be performed on the site, and how to make all the invisible things (that happen behind the scenes on websites) actually work.

 Web development comes in two parts; the front-end development and back-end development.
 Some of the skills overlap, but they do have very different purposes during the web design process.

 Back-end development deals with the more advanced programming and interactions on the pages.
 A back-end web developer focuses on how a site works and how the customers get things done on it using certainly functionality.
 This could include working with code that interfaces with database or creating features like Ecommerce shopping carts that connect to online payment processors and more.